samwedge/rapiduino/README.md

 Of course.
 Don't use this library if:
 * You are not able to run a computer alongside an Arduino (not even a Raspberry Pi) because of issues such as size, battery, operating conditions etc.
-* You need timing accuracy that Rapiduino does not yet support; For example, for an ultrasonic sensor where the connection lag could cause innacuracy
+* You need timing accuracy that Rapiduino does not yet support; For example, for an ultrasonic sensor where the connection lag could cause inaccuracy (although there are workarounds for this for specific components)
 * Probably many others personal to your project...

 ## Status

 Rapiduino is in active development.
-It is ready to be used in simple projects, but there may be some major breaking changes and restructuring until it settles down
+It is ready to be used in simple projects, but there may be some breaking changes and restructuring until it settles down

 ## Installation